Current 2022 Peak Bloom Prediction

 Cherry blossoms have deep significance in Japanese culture and are a traditional motif in art, literature and cuisine.
 The ephemeral blossoms only last for about two weeks before fluttering to the ground, recalling the vibrancy and impermanence of life.
 The cherry is a symbolic national flower in Japan and is sometimes offered to other nations as a symbol of friendship.
+In 2021, Japanese artist Hiro Sakaguchi hand-painted a new map of Philadelphia Cherry Blossom Ohanami – helping visitors find Cherry Blossoms throughout Fairmount Park as well as other spots around the City of Philadelphia.

 Where are Philly’s Trees?